Sam Sharpe Project

 Research the historical and theological legacy of Sam Sharpe and to reflect on the impact of this and other related stories for Baptist Christians in the 21st century

 Text & Story: Prophets for Their Time and Ours by Gale Richards is part of the Text & Story element of the Sam Sharpe project and is a series of study notes to encourage adults and young people to reflect on the stories of 5 Baptist pioneers, on the scriptual texts that shaped them and their own stories today in order to find their place in society and develop their potential for leadership.
 This resource is available from Regent's Park College for £5.

-This year's lecture will be delivered by Professor Verene Shepherd, on the theme of Reparations.
-Click here for details.
+Last year's lecture was delivered by Professor Verene Shepherd, on the theme of Women in Sam Sharpe’s Army: Repression, Resistance, Reparation.